 Sahuarita High School recognizes one student who has achieved the distinction of Valedictorian and one student who has achieved the distinction of Salutatorian.
-The Valedictorian and Salutatorian will be recognized at graduation practice and at graduation.
-The Valedictorian is the highest ranking student, and the Salutatorian is the second highest ranking student in the graduating class.
-The rank-in-class is determined using all grades and weight adjustments through the fourth quarter of senior year.
+The Valedictorian and Salutatorian will be recognized at graduation practice and graduation.
+The Valedictorian is the highest-ranking student, and the Salutatorian is the second-highest-ranking student in the graduating class.
+The rank-in-class is determined using all grades and weight adjustments through the fourth quarter of the senior year.
+The final ranking will be calculated on Monday, the week of graduation, to identify the Valedictorian and Salutatorian.
+(The specific date will be provided in the Graduation Packet handed out to all seniors.)

-The rank- in class is determined using all grades and weight adjustments through the fourth quarter of senior year as outlined below:
+The rank- in class is determined using all grades and weight adjustments through the fourth quarter of the senior year as outlined below: